 They need to build writing stamina.
 Once they can write one page or even one sentence, celebrate it.
 Once they can sit through an entire story without getting up or asking a million questions, celebrate it!
 We live in a society where test grades dictate success.
 Newsflash: all children are not the same.
 As a teacher, it is SO important that we learn to measure each student’s progress based upon their ability to grow THEIR foundation!

 Be Consistent.
 If you only run once a week, you won’t be ready for a marathon.
 The same concept applies when learning in the classroom.
 If you want a child to build stamina for anything, you must provide consistent structure, practice and expectations.
 If you become lax on expectation, they will take a step back.
 A healthy push is good for children.
 They need to know that you believe in them and know they can be successful.
 Be consistent.
 If you skip a day’s work, it will show.
 Practice creates progress.
 Progress will increase stamina.
 Do you see where I keep going here?
 Ha!

-Maybe you haven’t focused on building stamina in your classroom yet.
+Maybe you haven’t focused on building stamina in young learners in your classroom yet.
 Guess what?
 You can start tomorrow!
 Create a chart with your students and teach them what stamina is and why it is important.
 Then, set goals.
 You can even create another resource chart marking your class progress or individual progress and be sure to celebrate that progress.